-Rave Safe With These 10 Items
+Rave Safe With These 10 Essential Festival Season Items

 Music festivals are an experience of a lifetime.
-The people you meet, the venues you see, aand most of all, the music you hear, are all experiences you will never forget.
+The people you meet, the venues you see, and most of all, the music you hear, are all experiences you will never forget.

 One of the most important things you can have at a music festival is water.
 But no one likes leaving in the middle of a DJ set to fill up their bottle, and many don’t.
 Dehydration and hyperthermia can be very dangerous, so to remedy this, carry your water around with you.
 Hydration Packs offer a convenient means to constantly re-hydrate and also carry your belongings with you.

 Check out more Festival Hydration Backpacks HERE.

 Other notable items that did not make it on this list but are still great to include on your festival packing list include swimwear, carabiners, festival blanket, camping gear, hoodies, rain jackets and rain boots!